johndk/berkeley-ml-capstone/README.md

 can help airlines communicate with passengers, adjust staffing and gate plans, and prepare for possible missed connections.
 Airports can also use this information to better understand when congestion or weather is likely to affect operations.

-The primary research question is:
+The departure-delay question asks:

 - Can a departure delay of 15 minutes or more be identified before pushback?

-~~If time allows,~~ The arrival-delay extension asks:
+The arrival-delay questions asks:

 - Can an arrival delay of 15 minutes or more be identified before pushback?
 - How much does the arrival prediction improve once the actual departure delay is known?